vyca2017/content/content/reference/relay-api/queries/filtering-by-field.md

 # Filtering by field in the Relay API

-When querying all nodes of a model you can supply different parameters to the `filter` argument to filter the query response accordingly.
-The available options depend on the scalar fields defined on the model in question.
+When querying all nodes of a type you can supply different parameters to the `filter` argument to filter the query response accordingly.
+The available options depend on the scalar fields defined on the type in question.

 You can also include filters when including related fields in your queries to [traverse your data graph](!alias-uo6uv0ecoh).